|

 Original Posting:

 Do you travel frequently?
-And, are you frustrated by how all this travel affects your exercise routine?
+And, are you frustrated by how all that travel affects your exercise routine?

 I really like this book.
 It's comprehensive enough (191 pages) to cover lots of material, yet small enough to fit into a briefcase or purse.
 Schlosberg offers practical suggestions to typical obstacles such as: